It Had to Be You

 Reynold de Burgh: The Dark Knight

-Reynold de Burgh left his family and its legacy behind, but is he fleeing from his destiny or running towards it?
+Reynold de Burgh left his family and its legacy behind, but is he fleeing from his destiny or running toward it?
 When he is told that he must fulfill a quest to slay a dragon and rescue a damsel in distress, Reynold thinks it the stuff of legends.
-And yet, he is not long into his journey when he stumbles across a deserted village, where a beautiful woman begs for his help . . .
+Yet he soon stumbles across a deserted village, where a beautiful woman begs for his help . . .

 "It's a romantic story of a true knight in shining armor and the woman who inspires him to slay dragons.
 Engaging characters, authentic dialogue and lots of surprise twists captivate readers." - Romantic Times

 "Deborah Simmons has penned a novel designed to leave a smile on your face when you turn the last page." - CataRomance

 The Dark Viscount

 Sydony Marchant is suspicious of the maze behind her new home, an old manor house with a sinister history.
 She's even more suspicious of darkly handsome Bartholomew Hawthorne, and when he arrives on her doorstep, she doesn't know whether to run to him—or away from him.

 Viscount Hawthorne hasn't traveled to Oakfield for a friendly visit or to gawk at a garden maze, no matter how eerie it is.
 He's there to solve a mystery of his own, and he won't be distracted by lovely Sydony Marchant—even if she could be his one weakness.

 But Sydony and Samhain may change his mind.

 "Simmons grabs readers with a well-crafted Regency-set romance.
 A stormy, bleak landscape; a dark, unwelcoming manor house and mysterious goings-on in the overgrown ominous maze lend a chilling gothic flavor." – Romantic Times